-From Cow Shed to Community Centre will investigate the history and development of Barton Road Community Centre, an 18th Century building which many people pass every day without realising its fascinating past.
+From Cow Shed to Community Centre is a community project to investigate the history and development of our Centre, an 18th Century building which many people pass every day without realising its fascinating past.

-Supported by the Heritage Lottery Fund, the project will involve interviewing people on film about their memories of the building from when it was a barn to its time as a school kitchen and its life as a community centre.
+Supported by the Heritage Lottery Fund, the project involves interviewing people on film about their memories of the building from when it was a barn to its time as a school kitchen and its life as a community centre.

 The building, which was known as Barton House in the 1820s, is thought to date back to at least 1780.

 Locally, there is one family who lived in the building from the end of the 1800s – the Thompsons.
 One member of the Thompson family was the acclaimed photographer, Sam Thompson.

 Sam’s images of Lancaster life and local worthies taken from the 1890s-1940s won him recognition nationally and internationally and provide a valuable archive of long gone characters and places.

 One of his photographs featuring his nephew is a rare image of the barn in around 1918.

 Barton Road, as passed by hundreds of drivers every day, was originally just a track known as Barton Lane, so called because there were a lot of farmers, husbandmen and a couple of gentlemen with the surname Barton living in Scotforth in the second half of the 18th Century.